NVIDIA

 Open vocabulary instance segmentation is a computer vision technique that can segment one or multiple objects in a frame based on the text input.
 Object segmentation recognizes the individual objects in an image and predicts bounding boxes and the segmentation masks.
 This model card contains pre-trained weights for the Mask Grounding DINO model pretrained on the commercial dataset.
 The goal of this card is to facilitate transfer learning through the Train Adapt Optimize (TAO) Toolkit.

-This model is ready for commercial/non-commercial use.
+This model is ready for commercial use.

 References